yamunariver/Learn/README.md

-Local: A route to the actual IP address configured on the interface (with a /32 netmask
+Local: A route to the actual IP address configured on the interface (with a /32 netmask A local route is a route to the exact IP address configured on the interface

-Connected: A route to the network the interface is connected to. (with the actual netmask configured in the interface

-A connected route is a route to the network the interface is connected.
+Connected: A route to the network the interface is connected to. (with the actual netmask configured in the interface A connected route is a route to the network the interface is connected.